-- 1. Revealing clothing- spaghetti strap shirts, muscle shirts, and garments that expose any of the following; midriffs, buttocks, or underwear, are not acceptable (ex. shorts / skirts should be fingertip length) - 2.
-Be excessively soiled - 3.
-Display pictures or slogans associated with alcoholic beverages, tobacco, or drugs. - 4.
-Disrespect any person, the school, the community, or the nation. - 5.
-Contain obscene, profane, racially offensive or sex-related words or pictures. - 6.
-Cause damage to the wearer, or other students, or property, including chains on wallets, wristbands with spikes or dog chains. - 7.
-No pajamas or house slippers.
+1. Be unduly revealing - spaghetti strap shirts, muscle shirts, and garments that expose any of the following; midriffs, buttocks, or underwear, are not acceptable (ex. shorts/skirts must be mid thigh); see-through material or mesh leggings must stop mid-thigh.

+2. Be excessively soiled.

+3. Display pictures or slogans associated with alcoholic beverages, tobacco, or drugs.4.
+Disrespect any person, the school, the community, or the nation.5.
+Contain obscene, profane, racially offensive or sex-related words or pictures.6.
+Cause damage to the wearer, or other students, or property, including chains on wallets, wristbands with spikes or dog chains.

+7. No pajamas or house slippers.